top of page

 • timing of evidence gathering

-• negotiation backed by the ability to litigate
+• negotiation supported by the ability to litigate

 How often do you handle cases like mine?